JoshuaWise/koa-vapr-comparison/README.md

 ### 3.4 Unsound program logic

 In contrast with unexpected input, another source of instability within a program comes from the program itself.
 Fragile program logic is frequently introduced by programmers because of short deadlines, hasty refactoring, or poor programming practices.
-If the backbone of a program (such as an HTTP framework) is also fragile, small errors which could potentially be handled gracefully instead quickly compound into large, program-breaking errors.
+If the backbone of a program (such as an HTTP framework) is also fragile, small errors which could potentially be handled gracefully instead compound into large, program-breaking errors.
 A stable system should make it very difficult to produce such errors, and should be able to handle a variety of programming styles.

 It's worth noting that there is a difference between *handling an error gracefully* and *pretending an error is not an error*.
 Programs should never "swallow" errors unless the error should not have been generated in the first place.
 Both Koa and Vapr understand and abide by this principle.